-Currently only precipitation driven flows are routed to the APC; however, any flows that have not already been rerouted to the stilling ponds or to a permitted storm water outfall prior to closure would be rerouted.
+Currently only precipitation driven flows reach the APC; however, any of these types of flows that have not already been rerouted to the stilling ponds or to a permitted storm water outfall prior to closure would be rerouted.
 Since process water flows are currently being sent to the flow management system, the operational changes would be minimal.

 Existing outfall structures associated with the ash ponds and the stilling ponds, which would act as a storm water basin, would remain in place.
-New ditches and/or outfall structures would be placed as needed to manage runoff from the closed impoundments.
-Precipitation driven runoff should have much lower loadings of suspended solids, metals, and other constituents than current process wastewaters.
-Final drainage would be routed to existing or new discharge points and comply with the NPDES permit to ensure that no adverse impacts to surface waters would occur.
+New ditches and outfall structures would be placed as needed to manage runoff from the closed impoundments.
+Future storm water from the closed impoundments should have much lower loadings of suspended solids, metals, and other constituents than current process wastewaters.
+Final drainage would be routed to existing or new discharge points and comply with the NPDES and/or TMSP permit(s) to ensure that no adverse impacts to surface waters would occur.
 Mitigation measures would be identified, as needed, to ensure the discharges meet permit limits.
 This may or may not require a permit modification.
 Temporary minor impacts to surrounding surface waters would be expected, but they would be mitigated through implementation of BMPs and compliance with NPDES permit limits.